 All fellows will participate in the following activities:

 - Fellows will spend one year as a “trainer in training,” learning to perform full spectrum reproductive health care and related procedures (IUD and implant insertions, first-trimester sonography, endometrial biopsy, and manual vacuum aspiration of the uterus) and learning to teach these procedures to others.
-Most of this training will take place at Phillips Family Practice and some at the Walton Family Health Center and the Family Health Center of Harlem.
+The training will take place at the Institute for Family Health at 17th Street, the Walton Family Health Center, and the Family Health Center of Harlem.
 The fellows will also spend 15 to 20 days at a high volume full-spectrum reproductive health care site, getting uterine aspiration training and becoming a trainer.

 - Fellows will work with Medical Students for Choice (MS4C), helping them build their local chapters and engaging residents in doing projects with the medical students.